FAQs Updated March 31, 2011

 Yes, all of the above and more.

-Does the "Mexican Super Wal-Mart" across the street have items we will be familiar with, or will there be mostly Mexican products?
+Do the "Mexican Super Wal-Marts" across the street have items we will be familiar with, or will there be mostly Mexican products?

 Do we need shots before going to Mexico?